 If the Highpass Filter is set to any value except HP=DC, then pushing the "Autozero" button resets the centerline level of the output to 0 Volts (plus or minus the Output Offset setting).
-Pushing Autozero turns off the output for approximately one second.
+Pushing Autozero turns off the output for approximately 100-250 milliseconds.